openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 When Cluster API Machines are authoritative, if a Machine API Machine exists for the Cluster API Machine, the controller will synchronise the Machine and InfrastructureMachine content onto the Machine API Machine.
 Since the Machine API Machine represents a superset of the Cluster API resources (for supported features), there should be no errors converting in this direction.
+When newer features are leveraged in Cluster API Machines, backwards conversion will not be possible and the `Synchronized` condition will be updated to represent this.

 ##### MachineHealthCheck Synchronisation